 Just starting out as a waitress or waiter?
-Try these ideas to help you earn more tips
+Try these ideas to help you earn more tips when waiting tables

 Tipping culture in the US is huge.
 Everyone tips around 20% as standard.
 However, here in the UK things are quite different and people often only tip if service has been exceptional.
 That said, there are loads of things you can do to increase your chances of your customers tipping.
 Earn more tips with these simple tricks.

 Smile at people.
 A lot.
 As soon as you see them, if they catch you looking at their a table or in their direction.
 It makes you seem as though you are happy and enjoying your job, even if you are not, and helps create a happy atmosphere.

 When talking to customers you need to be extra polite.
 As polite as you would normally be and then double it.
 Even if they are being really rude!
 I find people can be really grumpy when they are hungry – once they have eaten they are often much nicer.
 There is genuinely nothing worse than a surely waiter that clearly doesn’t want t be doing their job!